6 Best Pregnancy Supplements For a First Time Mom

 “What vitamins should I take pregnant?”

-Prenatal choline is an essential nutrient necessary for several physiological functions in the body.
+Prenatal choline is an essential nutrient necessary for several physiological functions.

 During pregnancy, choline plays several vital roles, including: